Emergency Management

 Threat & Vulnerability Assessment & Management (3 hrs)

-Apply the principles of threat and vulnerability assessment to characterize risks facing communities and workplaces using a case-study approach.
+This capstone course applies the principles of threat and vulnerability assessment to characterize risks facing communities and workplaces using a case-study approach.
 Class discussions will cover such hazards as hazard and threat recognition, vulnerability analysis, biohazards, trend analysis, risk mitigation, continuity of business operations, and mutual aid agreements for the private sector.
 Risk-based decision methods are introduced.

 All Hazards Emergency Planning (3 hrs)